Divorce with Children

 If you have either minor or adult children from a previous marriage, and are involved in a family law case, you may need to update your will or estate plan.
 Further, if you are a step-parent, a step-parent adoption may help solidify your family bond and avoid trouble if you ever get divorced.

-The State of Florida requires that each parent (of a minor child) take a 4-hour parenting course during the divorce process.
-Sometimes your judge won’t finalize your divorce until you have completed your parenting course.
-In some cases, the parenting course can be a great first step toward a stronger parent-child relationship.
+The State of Florida requires that each parent of a minor child take a 4-hour parenting course during the divorce process.
+Your judge may not finalize your divorce until you have completed the required parenting course, with the certificate of completion from the parenting course in the Clerk’s file.
+The required parenting class can be helpful, providing parents with information and tolls to empower them to effectively co-parent, and may be a great step toward developing a stronger parent-child relationship in the wake of a divorce.

 To speak to an experienced Divorce Attorney with Levinson & Capuano, LLC about your Florida Divorce concerns, please call (954)703-2110 or Click Here to Contact Us.